CharlieMc0/universal-token-launcher/design-docs/backend-structure.md

 - **Database:** PostgreSQL with tables for users, token configurations, token distributions, deployment logs, and bridge transactions.
 Data is normalized with appropriate indexes, constraints, and foreign keys.
 - **Authentication:** Web3 wallet-based, with signature verification and JWT for session management.
 - **File Storage:** AWS S3 (or equivalent) for CSV files and token icons, with secure access controls.
-- **APIs:** RESTful endpoints built with FastAPI, using JSON payloads, with robust validation and error handling.
+- **APIs:** RESTful endpoints built with Express.js, using JSON payloads, with robust validation and error handling.
 - **Data Security:** HTTPS, encryption at rest, role-based access control, and secure storage practices.
+- **Smart Contracts:** Properly structured bytecode and ABI storage in dedicated JavaScript modules.
 - **Scalability:** Modular service design, asynchronous task queues for long-running tasks, and a clear separation of concerns for easy maintenance and future scaling.

-This document provides a detailed, actionable blueprint for the backend implementation of the Universal Token Launcher.
+This document provides a detailed, actionable blueprint for the backend implementation of the Universal Token Launcher, incorporating lessons learned and recent improvements to the system.